-Through the diversity of nationalities on campus, and through the multiple backgrounds and the broad abilities of the students, international school students learn to celebrate differences and see that multiple perspectives help give them a full picture of the world.
+Through the diversity of nationalities on campus, and through the students' multiple backgrounds and broad abilities, international school students learn to celebrate differences and see that multiple perspectives help give them a full picture of the world.

 At Nagoya International School (NIS), this understanding is embedded in every offering we have for students – whether it’s the internationally recognized curriculum, the students, teachers, and faculty from around the world, our community partnerships, or the extensive list of co-curricular activities – one of which specifically focuses on teaching diplomacy and international relations.

 Students who attend NIS have the option to stay in Japan after graduating, but an international education gives them the option to go beyond, to choose anywhere they want in the world and be able to thrive when they get to the place of their choosing.

 An international education inspires students to see there’s so much more than just one “direct path” to success.